aminya/EzXML.jl/docs/src/devnotes.md

 common fields to constitute an XML tree.
 These fields are always located at the first fields of struct definitions, so we can safely use them by casting a pointer to `_Node`.
-Especially, the first field, `_private`, is reserved for applications and EzXML.jl uses it to store a pointer to a `Node` object.
+Especially, the first field, `_private`, is reserved for applications and EzXMLp.jl uses it to store a pointer to a `Node` object.
 That is, a `Node` object points to a node struct and the node struct keeps an opposite pointer to the `Node` object.
 These bidirectional references are especially important in this package.